 Elections and Political Participation

-Recent Elections: A popular election for president was held in two rounds on April 21 and May 5, 2019.
+A popular election for president was held in two rounds on April 21 and May 5, 2019.
 Stevo Pendarovski won the election.
-The OSCE/ODIHR report on the elections concluded, “in the well-administered [second round] to the presidential election, continued respect for fundamental freedoms allowed voters to make an informed choice between candidates.”
+The OSCE/ODIHR report on the elections concluded, “in the well administered [second round] to the presidential election, continued respect for fundamental freedoms allowed voters to make an informed choice between candidates.”
 The report also noted shortcomings in campaign rules reflected broader deficiencies in the electoral law, and the transparency of campaign finance was lacking due to incomplete reporting.
-The 2016 parliamentary elections had a record high turnout and only minor confirmed irregularities.
-According to the OSCE/ODIHR report, although the State Election Commission (SEC) struggled with election preparations, election day was generally well administered and orderly.
-While ODIHR found fundamental freedoms were generally respected and candidates were able to campaign freely, it noted the elections took place “in an environment characterized by a lack of public trust in institutions and the political establishment, and allegations of voter coercion.”
-According to ODIHR, the elections failed to meet some important OSCE commitments for a democratic electoral process; voter intimidation, widespread pressure on civil servants, vote buying, coercion, and misuse of administrative resources were observed.

 Political Parties and Political Participation: There were few restrictions on forming or joining political parties, which were subject to the same laws as ordinary citizens.
 While membership in a political party was not mandatory, there was an active patronage system in the country through which parties conferred special benefits and advantages to their members.
-The opposition VMRO-DPMNE party accused the government of continuing these practices, alleging party membership overrode educational and professional qualifications prescribed by law for public administration positions.
-For example, on April 22, the State Commission for the Prevention of Corruption (SCPC) recommended charges against Economy Minister Kreshnik Bektesh and Prosecutor’s Council president Kola Sterjev for violating conflict of interest laws by employing and appointing family members.
+The opposition VMRO-DPMNE Party accused the government of continuing these practices, alleging party membership overrode educational and professional qualifications prescribed by law for public administration positions.

-Participation of Women and Minorities: No laws limit the participation of women or minorities in the political process, and women and minorities did participate.
+Participation of Women and Members of Minority Groups: No laws limit the participation of women or members of minority groups in the political process, and women and minorities did participate.
 The law requires gender diversity in each political party’s candidate list for parliamentary and municipal elections.
 No more than two-thirds of a party’s candidates may be the same gender.
-As of August, 48 of the 120 members of parliament were women, and four women served as ministers in the president’s 25-member cabinet.
+As of November 3, a total of 47 of the 120 members of parliament were women, and four women served as ministers in the president’s 20-member cabinet.
 Six of the 81 mayors were women.

 Ethnic Albanians and other ethnic minorities continued to complain of inequitable representation within government and discriminatory practices that excluded them from political participation.
-There were nine ethnic Albanian ministers in the 25-member government cabinet.
-There were 23 ethnic Albanian members of parliament, including the speaker of parliament, and three Turkish, one Roma, one Vlach, one Serb, and one Bosniak member of parliament.
+There were eight ethnic Albanian ministers in the 20-member government cabinet.
+There were 33 ethnic Albanian members of parliament, including the speaker of parliament, and three Turkish, one Roma, one Vlach, one Serb, and one Bosniak member of parliament.

 Section 4.
 Corruption and Lack of Transparency in Government

-As of August 26, the SCPC received 465 citizen and 12 whistleblower complaints, the majority dealing with misuse of public funds, failure to exercise due diligence, and other nonethical conduct.
-In addition, the commission received 81 conflict of interest complaints.
-The SCPC opened at its own initiative 21 cases involving allegations of corruption, and another 65 nepotism cases.
+As of August 20, the SCPC received 260 citizen and one whistleblower complaint, the majority dealing with misuse of public funds, failure to exercise due diligence, and other unethical conduct.
+In addition the commission received 69 conflict of interest complaints.
+The SCPC opened eight cases on its own initiative involving allegations of corruption, and another four involving conflicts of interest.
 The commission also published 68 decisions that resulted in public reprimands against public officials, the recommendation of disciplinary action against four public officials, and a proposal to dismiss another official.
 In July the commission took remedial action in a 2019 whistleblower’s complaint.
 Eighteen other complaints submitted in 2019 were still pending as of August 20.
 The commission received additional complaints from citizens, political parties, and other entities during the campaign season prior to the year’s early parliamentary elections.